xinninggong/Data-Technologies/README.md

 # stats220
 What I've been learning in stats220 data technologies
-- Most of it consists of using R Markdown to analyse data
+- Most of it consists of using R to analyse data

 ## Labs
 * Lab01 Basic maths calculations using R Markdown